Age: 9 years approx.

 Plus: x-rays periodically, vet tests and treatments, flea and wormers each 3 months, and other doggy disposables.

 If you are able to "sponsor" Hercules or even make a small one-off donation, please donate to:

 Westpac New Zealand Chihuahua Rescue Trust Account:

-We are so grateful for the assistance and please do email us for a tax receipt if desired!
-If submitted to the IRD you can claim back 33.33% of your tax (ie. your donation!)
-Donating to our cause is a win for Hercules and for you!
+We are so grateful for the assistance and please do email us for a tax receipt!
+As we are a registered charity, you can submit this to the IRD and claim back 33.33% of your donation.

 OR donate via his "Help Herccy Fund" page here: